St Theresa of Lisieux

 You must request a seat, preferably by emailing (using this link, rather than the usual Parish Office address) if you wish to attend.
 If you just turn up, stewards will have to turn you away.
 This isn't how we'd choose to do things but, unfortunately, is necessary at present.

 We have produced some guidance for you and would ask you to take the time to read it so that you know what to expect.
-This guidance was updated on 31 July; one of the changes is the Government's requirement for us to wear face coverings.
+The government's introduction of the 'rule of six' does not affect our worship but means we must be extra careful when leaving after Mass.

 There is no obligation, at present, to attend Mass.
 For some people, it would be wiser not to come because of age or health conditions.